 Nik Hanif Kadir, CEO, Sun + Lite & Power GmbH

 We provide you with all of the information you need - covering everything from key PV industry information to relevant background information on the German incentives, tax, legal and employment systems.
 All of our investor-related services are treated with the utmost confidentiality and provided entirely free of charge.

 Over the last two decades, the German PV market has developed to become one of the most sophisticated PV markets worldwide.
-With more than 1.5 million PV systems, total electricity consumption share of around six percent (38.5 billion kWh) was produced in 2015.
-The majority (80 percent in terms of number; 27 percent in terms of capacity) of new systems installed in 2015 were smaller than 10 kWp in size – making Germany by far the largest residential customer market in Europe.
+With more than 1.7 million PV systems, total electricity consumption share of around six percent (39.8 billion kWh) was produced in 2017.
+The majority (over 80 percent in terms of number; 21 percent in terms of capacity) of new systems installed in 2017 were smaller than 10 kWp in size – making Germany by far the largest residential customer market in Europe.
 The potential rooftop area in Germany alone allows for an installed capacity of around 200 GWp.
 Germany, together with other European markets, is expected to continue leading the global rooftop PV market in the next years.
 The German government is aiming at new annual PV installations in Germany of between 2 and 2.5 GWp in the coming years.